plainblack/ving/docs/installation.md

 ## Requirements

 Any modern computer should be able to run ving, but you will need to [download and install Node.js](https://nodejs.org/en).
+You'll need at least Node 20.

 ## Installation Variants